xorzo1/.github/README.md

 <section align="center">
     <h3>Introducing</h3>
     Hello my name is xorzo, im a full-stack developer that likes to code stupid shit, i mostly don't work on main project i like to be around everywhere.
 And im also focusing every day to learn new stuff and improving my skills.
-I'm a non-profit developer, i don't wanna do it for the money i just want to enjoy doing what i;m doing.
+I try todo everything for free because i enjoy what im doing and i want other people to enjoy my work to!
 </section>

 <section align="center">